Memorial tile in All Saints Church, Brightlingsea, Essex, commemorating David Clifford d. 1988Memorial: M1470

-Monument in Portsmouth Cathedral dedicated to George Villiers, First Duke of Buckingham, d.
+Monument in Portsmouth Cathedral commemorating George Villiers, First Duke of Buckingham d.
 1628Memorial: M1050

 Inscription tablet flanked by two allegorical figures-fame holding a trumpet, the other figure holds a heart.
 At the base of the monument, a skull.
 Above, an urn in a recess with panels of military trophies on either side.
 At the top, a pediment on which sit two putti with trumpets, Buckingham's arms in the centre.

 Headstone at St Andrew’s church, Kinson, Bournemouth, commemorating Robert Trotman d.
 1765Memorial: M2889

 Memorial in Westminster Abbey dedicated to George Villiers. d.
 1628Memorial: M4772